WikipediaLibrary/TWLight/docs/sysadmin.md

 ### MySQL server
 * You will see really weird errors if you forgot the time zone step, and some user names will display improperly if you forgot to specify the character set.
 * You can load the time zones at any time, and `ALTER DATABASE` to specify the character set at any time, but no promises about existing data quality.

+### Settings and gunicorn
+* Does `settings.ALLOWED_HOSTS` include your server's URL?
+* Does `bin/gunicorn_start.sh` point at a virtualenv located in the correct place?
+* If you used sudo to pip install requirements, gunicorn will fail; sudo will have installed outside the virtualenv and the files won't be available.
+You need to install as a user who has permissions to your virtualenv.

 ## Logs